francopub/francopub.github.io/blog/_posts/2017-04-17-Sure-It-Took-Longer.md

 Sure, it took longer to make and run the script than it would've to have done it all manually (mostly because I made little errors).
 And sure, it's not a script I'll use a lot.
 But I learned a lot!

 And of course, here's the script:

+{% highlight Python %}

+{% endhighlight %}

+Wow, quick update, this script has maybe been running for like 20 minutes at least.